ComposableAnalytics/Composapy/README.md

 #### to_pandas

 Will raise exception if value is not of type `CompAnalytics.Contracts.Tables.Table`.
-More information about the Composable Table to Pandas DataFrame conversion can be found [here](#tables).
+More information about the Composable Table to pandas DataFrame conversion can be found [here](#tables).

 - to_pandas() -> pandas.DataFrame